 Additive Manufacturing is a technology for building an object by adding and combining raw material in a way determined by a digital model of the product.
 The raw material can consist of metals, plastics or biological tissue.
 The related term 3D Printing is often used for creating objects by adding different layers built from thermoplastic filament.

-We use the category Space Technology for developments in the field of space science, satellite technology, space flights and exploration and aerospace.
+We use the category Space Technology for developments in the field of space science, satellite technology, weapons, space flights and exploration and aerospace.

 On this page you will find introductions to important emerging technologies, along with some suggested resources for further information about them in UN Library Geneva's collections.